SiliconLabs/platform_applications/mcu_micrium_cryotimer_em3_sleep/README.md

-# EM3 Sleep with Micrium using the cryotimer #
+# EM3 Sleep with Micrium Using the Cryotimer #

 ## Summary ##